Subject Source: Library of Congress Subject Headings

 Dates: 1906 - 1989

-Scope and Content note This collection is composed of the single volume scrapbook compiled by J. Lindley Spicer.
-The volume is largely comprised of photos and printed images of Quakers, Meeting houses, Meetings for worship, and Quaker missions in Mexico, Africa, Palestine, and China.
-The volume includes a number of clipped newspaper articles on various Quaker leaders as well.
-Inside the volume is an index of photos and clippings included in the scrapbook.
+Overview J. Lindley Spicer's scrapbook is largely comprised of photos and printed images of Quakers, meeting houses, meetings for worship, and Quaker missions in Mexico, Africa, Palestine, and China.
+The volume also includes a number of clipped newspaper articles on various Quaker leaders.
+Inside the scrapbook is an index of photos and clippings.